 Creating an environment where we can all thrive starts with our commitment to safety.
-There is nothing more important than making sure that anyone who spends time in our community feels secure and is treated with respect.
-When we look out for one another, we build a culture of trust - and this is crucial to ensuring that we can all do our best work in an environment that is safe, civil, and centered on well-being.
+There is nothing more important than making sure everyone who spends time in our community feels secure and is treated with respect.
+When we look out for one another, we build a culture of trust - and this is crucial to building spaces that are safe, civil, and centered on well-being.

 We live in one of the world's largest cities, which brings its own unique safety considerations.
-That's where USC's strong support system comes into play, as we all look to be thoughtful citizens of our university community and the city in which we live.
+That's where USC's strong support system comes into play, as we all look to be thoughtful citizens in our communities.
 This report details the collective actions that keep us safe, thanks to the dedication of our public safety team, our campus partners, and our Trojan community.
 This teamwork is the heart of our public safety mission.